Personal data protection (GDPR)

 - negotiation, preparation and evaluation of contracts and contractual clauses related to personal data processing,

-- preparation of privacy policies for website service users, as well as notification, information, draft consents and data processing statements,
+- preparation of privacy policies for website service users, as well as notifications, information, draft consents and data processing statements,

-- advice on infringements of personal data security (data “leaks”) and data protection during internal proceedings (e.g. FCPA, competition law audits),
+- advice on breach of personal data protection (data “leaks” and breach notifications to the supervisory authority) and data protection during internal proceedings (e.g. FCPA, competition law audits),

-- representation of clients during inspection procedures before Inspector General for Personal Data Protection as well as during court and administrative proceedings,
+- representation of clients during inspection and audit procedures as well as during court and administrative proceedings,